EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 ## More notes

-Don't be afraid to script things; in fact, I would go so far as to suggest that **everything** you do should be scripted.
+Don’t be afraid to script things; in fact, I would go so far as to suggest that **everything** you do should be scripted.
 This process was complicated and there were lots of moving parts to ensure moved in tandem.
 There were changes being made on the site itself concurrently, so we were doing testing against a dump of the original database at a specific point-in-time.
-Having everything scripted ensured that this process was repeatable and testable, and that we could get to a specific point in the process without having to remember anything I'd done off-the-cuff.
+Having everything scripted ensured that this process was repeatable and testable, and that we could get to a specific point in the process without having to remember anything I’d done off-the-cuff.

 In addition to scripting the actual SQL/migrations, I found it helpful to script the solutions to various classifications of problems.
 I wrote some scripts which I used to create some of the various scaffolding/boilerplate for the tables involved.
 This included a script which would create an UPSERT function for a specific table given the table name, which was used when replacing the INSERT ON DUPLICATE KEY UPDATE functions.
 This generated script could then be tailored to handle more complex logic beyond a simple UPDATE.
 (One instance here is an INSERT ON DUPLICATE KEY UPDATE which increased the count of a specific field in the table instead of replacing the value.)